 In general, all new developments and new activities in existing buildings will be required to provide adequate on-site parking.
 However, not all activities and developments will be able to, or indeed need to provide the required parking taking into account their particular characteristics.
 Given the adverse effects of high numbers of private vehicle trips on parts of the road network and surrounding environment, the council seeks to reduce reliance on these trips and encourage alternative modes of transport wherever possible (eg passenger transport, cycling, walking).
 Because travel distances are considerable on some of the islands and alternative modes are not always available or viable, there will continue to be a certain level of reliance on private vehicle trips.
 Where activities can practicably be accessed using alternative modes of transport, however, the need for on-site car parking reduces.
-In these circumstances an oversupply of on-site parking is wasteful of land resources, can adversely affect amenity values and may only encourage continued reliance on private vehicle trips when viable alternatives are available.
-Through the resource consent application process on-site parking requirements may be reduced or waived where minimal adverse effects can be shown.
+In these circumstances an oversupply of on-site parking is wasteful of land resources, can adversely affect amenity values and may only encourage continued reliance on private vehicle trips are available.

+Auckland Council District Plan - Hauraki Gulf Islands Section - Operative consent application process on-site parking requirements may be reduced or waived where minimal adverse effects can be shown.